yuanshunning/pickit-docs/docs/documentation/settings/settings.rst

 Network settings
 ----------------

-Pick-it port labeled ROBOT
+Pickit port labeled ROBOT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This port has the purpose of connecting your Pick-it processor to the
+This port has the purpose of connecting your Pickit processor to the
 robot controller or PLC.

 |image2|